adam-steele/adam-steele/README.md

 ## About Me
 I love the fact (nearly) all problems could use code to solve them or help solve them, if you can think it you can make it.
-🔭 I am really excited to be looking for my first role in coding and continuing to learn skills and new technologies.
+🔭 I am really excited to be looking for a role that is more deeply entwined with Software engineering and continuing to learn skills and new technologies.
 I undertook an intensive 6-month BCS accredited Le Wagon bootcamp.
 This not only taught me Ruby and the Rails Framework but also a lot of other skills and tools.

 ## Projects